manifold-systems/manifold/manifold-core-parent/manifold/README.md

      </configuration>
    </plugin>
 ```
-Although Manifold could use the entire class path as the domain of potential type-safe resources, doing so may impact
+Although Manifold could use the entire class path as the domain of potential resources types, doing so may impact
 performance.
-That's why you must opt-in your module's resources for externally use.
+That's why you must opt-in your module's resources for external use.
 It bears repeating, if you
-statically compile all the resources intended for use outside your project, you _**do not**_ need to declare them in
+statically compile all the resources intended for use outside your project, you _**do not**_ need to opt-in your JAR for
-your JAR -- they are already available as .class files.
+processing -- the resources are already available as .class files.

+# Modes

+You can use Manifold in one of two modes which you control as an optional argument to the Manifold plugin for javac:

+* **static**: `-Xplugin:Manifold` (default) compiles resource types statically at compile-time

+* **dynamic**: `-Xplugin:Manifold dynamic` compiles resource types _dynamically_ at _runtime_
+(alternatively `-Xplugin:"Manifold dynamic"`, some tools may require quotes)

+Most projects benefit most using the default (static) mode.
+Dynamic mode in most cases should be reserved for specific
+type manifolds that are better suited to dynamic compilation.

+> Note if you're not sure which mode to use, try the default static mode -- it's usually the right choice.

+General information considering the static v. dynamic mode:

+* Both modes operate _lazily_: a type is not compiled unless it is used.
+For example, if you are using the [JSON manifold](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-json),
+only the JSON files you reference in your code will be processed and compiled.
+This means Manifold will not try to
+compile resources your project does not expect to use directly as types.

+* Even if you use static mode, you can still reference type manifold classes dynamically e.g., _reflectively_.
+In such a case Manifold will dynamically compile the referenced class as if you were operating in dynamic mode.
+In
+general, your code will work regardless of the mode you're using, hence the general recommendation to stay with static
+mode where you get the best of both worlds.

+* Dynamic mode requires `tools.jar` at runtime for **Java 8**.
+Note tools.jar may still be required with static mode,
+depending on the Manifold features you use.
+For example, if you use [structural interfaces](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#structural-interfaces-via-structural)
+your project _may_ require tools.jar, regardless of mode.
+This largely depends on whether or not the an [`IProxyFactory`](https://github.com/manifold-systems/manifold/tree/master/manifold-deps-parent/manifold-ext#implementation-by-proxy)
+implementations exist for the structural interfaces involved.

+* Static mode is generally faster at runtime since it pre-compiles all the type manifold resources along with Java
+sources when you build your project

+* Static mode automatically supports **incremental compilation** and **hotswap debugging** of modified resources in IntelliJ

+> Note, you can use `javac` command line arguments to statically compile a set of specified types whether or not you use
+> them directly in your code e.g., if type-safe resources are part of an API.
+See [Static Compilation](#static-compilation)
+> next.

 # Programming Language Manifolds